 - The driver lacks empathy for others at the scene

 There are many other factors that may explain why a driver chooses to flee the scene of an accident.
 Identifying and locating the driver responsible for your injuries is often highly dependent on evidence from the accident scene.
+Any information you can provide is essential to this process.

-Gather As Much Evidence As You Can to Find the Driver
+Gather As Much Evidence As You Can To Find the Driver

 Hold the Hit-and-Run Driver Responsible for Your Injuries